rsignell/recipes/panforte.md

 - 250 g sliced almonds (slivered okay too.
 About 2 1/2 cups)
 - 100 g almond or macaroon (better) paste, cut into tiny pieces (forgot to measure this also -- about 1/2 cup, maybe?)
 - 50 g flour (1/2 cup)
-- 5 g cinnamon (1 t)
+- 1 t cinnamon
-- 3 g nutmeg (1/2 t)
+- 1/2 t nutmeg

 ## Instructions:

 - Preheat the oven to 350 F.
-- Prepare a 7 or 8 inch spring form pan, lining the bottom with a large rice wafer or greased parchment paper, and greasing the sides well with butter or oil.
+- Prepare an 8 inch spring form pan, lining the bottom with a large rice wafer or greased parchment paper, and greasing the sides well with butter or oil.
 Or I often use 3 small disposible aluminum pans (5 inch diameter, #4012), spraying them with oil.
 Eat one and give two away!
 - Spread the sliced almonds on a heavy cookie sheet and roast at 350F for 6-7 minutes.
 - If the candied orange peel is coated with granulated sugar, rinse it off and then pat dry (I believe the granulated sugar can cause the panforte to crystalize).
 - Combine the peel, apricots and nuts in a large bowl.